-The ISS is the only direct inversion methodology for a multidimensional subsurface, it doesn't require subsurface information and multiples are removed prior to performing the tasks of structural determination and amplitude analysis, the latter inputting only primaries.
+The ISS is the only direct inversion methodology for a multidimensional subsurface, it does not require subsurface information and multiples are removed prior to performing the tasks of structural determination and amplitude analysis, the latter inputting only primaries.
 The only direct inversion method for a multi-dimensional subsurface without subsurface information treat multiples as coherent noise that needs to be removed.
 If ISS depth imaging and inversion subseries needed multiples it would not have distinct ISS subseries that remove free surface and internal multiples.
 When the velocity information above a reflector is known, the ISS depth imaging reduces to Stolt CIII migration, and for a smooth velocity model, multiples will cause artifacts and must be removed.
+All direct imaging and inversion methods [with or without subsurface information] call for an adequate set of primaries, and require as a prerequisite that all multiples be removed.